In Winter 2012, Canada's Copyright Act had few educational exceptions and the Fair Dealing provisions did not support copying for teaching.

 The pocket guide summarizes the details on this copyright website which includes the content from the original site.

-Every Humber faculty was given a pocket guide in the spring.
-Let us know if you haven't received one.
+Every Humber faculty was given a pocket guide in Spring 2013.

 Faculty Testimonials >